BarPupko/Knee-Care/README.md

 ## Folder Structure

+## Folder Structure

 The project's repository is organized as follows:

+Knee-Care/
-Knee-Care/ ├── Firebase-ESP/ # Firmware for ESP32 to interface with Firebase ├── JavaScript/ # JavaScript files for web application functionality ├── Working-mpu6050-to-Firebase/ # Initial attempts to connect MPU6050 sensor to Firebase ├── css/ # Stylesheets for web application ├── html/ # HTML files for web interface ├── image/ # Images used in the web application ├── website/ # Web application source code ├── README.md # Project documentation (this file) ├── package-lock.json # Dependency tree for Node.js packages └── script.js # Main JavaScript file for web application interactivity
+├── Firebase-ESP/                 # Firmware for ESP32 to interface with Firebase ├── JavaScript/                   # JavaScript files for web application functionality ├── Working-mpu6050-to-Firebase/  # Code for transmitting MPU6050 sensor data to Firebase ├── CSS/                          # Stylesheets for the web application ├── HTML/                         # HTML files for the web interface ├── Images/                       # Project-related images and media files ├── Docs/                         # Documentation and design-related materials ├── LICENSE                       # License file for the project ├── README.md                     # Overview and details of the project

 ## Security and Privacy